aplteam/MarkAPL/Docs/MarkAPL.md

 1. This example comprises **two** (!)
 HTML blocks.

 1. The beginning of a block is defined by an empty line followed by a line that starts with either  `<` or `</` followed by a tag name.
-That means that leading white space is important because it prevents a line from being recognized as an HTML block.
+That means that leading space is important because it prevents a line from being recognized as an HTML block.

 1. The end of each HTML block (except `<pre>`, `<script>`, `<style>`) is defined by an empty line which therefore is essential.